Electron optics: Magnetic fields

 Electrons interact with magnetic fields according to the second term of the Lorentz force: a cross product between the magnetic field and the electron velocity.
 In an infinite uniform field this results in a circular motion of the electron around the field direction with a radius given by:

 where r is the orbit radius, m is the mass of an electron, $v_\perp$ is the component of the electron velocity perpendicular to the field, e is the electron charge and B is the magnitude of the applied magnetic field.
 Electrons that have a velocity component parallel to the magnetic field will proceed along helical trajectories.

 Electric fields

 In the case of an applied electrostatic field, an electron will deflect towards the positive gradient of the field.
 Notably, this crossing of electrostatic field lines means that electrons, as they move through electrostatic fields change the magnitude of their velocity, whereas in magnetic fields, only the velocity direction is modified.

-As electrons can exhibit non-particle (wave-like) effects such as diffraction, a full analysis of electron paths can be obtained by solving Maxwell's equation—however in many situations, the particle interpretation may provide a sufficient approximation with great reduction in complexity.